DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 - Attributes cost more, but also increase corresponding skills.
 - Spending points has diminishing returns.
 Going from 0 to +1 is relatively cheap, but +3 to +4 will take many more points.
-- Skill Modifiers start “unskilled,” with a 0 Modifier, so choose carefully.
+- Skill Modifiers start “unskilled,” with a `MISSING` Modifier, so choose carefully.
 - Vulnerabilities are roleplay and/or combat weaknesses and yield 1 or 2 additional
 Experience Points to spend.
 - Powers are special features, boons or strengths, that cost 1 or 2 points.